rossta/rossta.github.com/source/blog/2016-02-22-what-i-learned-about-hanami.md

 I also ran into some unexpected issues while deploying the application to Heroku where its `HANAMI_ENV` is set to `'production'`.
-In many cases, custom classes I extracted, like one for sharing [a pagination query](https://github.com/rossta/github_groove/blob/4cb64e1a92013cf6eb56a3abd6678020640eaf5c/lib/github_groove/repositories/pagination.rb) and another for [wrapping the `Groove API Ruby Client`](https://github.com/rossta/github_groove/blob/4cb64e1a92013cf6eb56a3abd6678020640eaf5c/lib/github_groove/vendor/groove.rb) weren't "autoloaded" when booting the Hanami application.
+In many cases, custom classes I extracted, like one for sharing [a pagination query](https://github.com/rossta/github_groove/blob/4cb64e1a92013cf6eb56a3abd6678020640eaf5c/lib/github_groove/repositories/pagination.rb) and another for [wrapping the `Groove API Ruby Client`](https://github.com/rossta/github_groove/blob/4cb64e1a92013cf6eb56a3abd6678020640eaf5c/lib/github_groove/vendor/groove.rb) (my [fork with paginated enumeration](https://github.com/Fodoj/groovehq/pull/16)) weren't "autoloaded" when booting the Hanami application.
 To resolve this, I added explicit requires like `require_relative './pagination'`.
 Again, I didn't have time to dig into whether this issue would be expected or not; I could have been missing something important here.

 ### The Community is still young